epistemik-co/staple-api/docs/README.md

-### _context
+### _CONTEXT

-This query field returns a unique `_context_` object, which represents the expanded JSON-LD context that is assumed in the Staple API instance:
+This query field returns a unique `_CONTEXT` object, which represents the expanded JSON-LD context that is assumed in the Staple API instance:

 This corresponds directly to the associated JSON-LD context: